-3. Therefore you believe, That Gift of God which many received fince Peter Böbler came into England, viz.
-"A fure Confidence of the Love of God to them." was not Justifying Faith:"
+3. Therefore you believe, That Gift of God which many received fince Peter Bohler came into England, viz, "A fure Confidence of the Love of God to them, was not Juftifying Faith."

-" was not Justifying Faith:" 4.
-And that the Joy and Love attending it, were from Animal Spirits, from Nature or Imagination; Not Joy in the Holy Ghost, and the Real Love of God.
+4. And that the Joy and Love attending it, were from Animal Spirits, from Nature, or Imagination; Not Joy in the Holy Ghost, and the Real Love of

-shed abroad in their Hearts:
+God, shed abroad in their Hearts: